By Tim Riesterer, chief strategy and marketing officer, Corporate Visions, and Chanin Ballance, president and CEO, Veelo

 For example: If a seller is in the prospect record in the CRM and needs to refresh her memory on key messaging points, she’ll have to leave the CRM, navigate to the content repository, and then waste precious time locating what she needs.
 These losses in momentum may be small, but they add up rapidly and can end up eating away hours of selling time every week-decreasing seller productivity.

 2. Once the seller has located the right piece of content, there’s every chance that it won’t actually help her in that moment—usually because it’s too long, too bulky, or too difficult to remember and use.
-Some tremendously useful assets, such as sales playbooks, contain wall-to-wall text that’s difficult to absorb and ultimately gets in the way of truly improving sales effectiveness.
+Some tremendously useful assets, such as sales models and playbooks, contain wall-to-wall text that’s difficult to absorb and ultimately gets in the way of truly improving sales effectiveness.

 Improving Both Productivity and Effectiveness